 Type of goals: a) Sales, b) lead generation – emails, calls -, c) advertising revenue (for publishers) – view more pages – stay longer, d) customer support (faq pages, pdf downloads, etc).

-- SECOND LEVEL BUSINESS GOALS – MICRO GOALS: Subscribe, add products to shopping cart, download pdf’s, newsletter sign ups.
+- SECOND LEVEL BUSINESS GOALS – MICRO GOALS: Subscribe, add products to the shopping cart, download pdf’s, newsletter sign-ups.

 THREE BASIC GUIDELINES FOR WEB ANALYTICS